 Find smaller scale museums that highlight the history of Colorado in some of the state’s historic districts including the Mining Heritage Museum in Silverton, the National Mining Hall of Fame and Museum in Leadville, and the Hamill House Museum in Georgetown.

 From charming historic theatres to modern performing arts centers, Colorado offers quite the collection of theatrical entertainment.
-Denver alone has over 15 indoor theatres, comedy houses, and performing arts centers, including major ones like the Pepsi Center and Bellco Theatre.
+Denver alone has over 15 indoor theatres, comedy houses, and performing arts centers, including major ones like the Ball Arena and Bellco Theatre.